JDElite Flowchart Builder User Guide

 The graphical nodes representing the logical symbols, adopted here, consist of three basic types: entity, relationship and attribute.
 There are some additional derived types as follows:

-- Entity (also Strong Entity) - an object of certain kind.
-It could be considered as a prototype of a database table.
-It is defined by its attributes.
+- Entity (also Strong Entity) - generic object.
+It is considered to be a prototype of a database table and is further defined by its attributes.

-- Weak Entity - it depends on a strong entity.
+- Weak Entity - entity that depends on a strong entity

-- Attribute - defines the property of an entity.
+- Attribute - defines a property of an entity

 - Relationship - defines the type of relation between two entities.
 Usually it corresponds to a primary-foreign key reference.

-A new logical ERD node is created either by dragging an item from the palette on the right to an accepting cell on the canvas, or by selecting an item from the canvas context menu on an empty cell:
+Create a new logical ERD node either by dragging an item from the palette to an accepting cell on the canvas, or by selecting an item from the canvas context menu displayed in an empty cell:

-In order to show the relation between two entities, a relation node is placed between them:
+In order to show the relation between two entities, place a relation node between them:

-The established cardinality relationship between one or more employees and their manager is many-to-one.
-Similar attribute groups can be copied and pasted.
+Continue adding attributes to the entities.
+Note that the cardinality relationship between one or more employees and their manager is many-to-one.

 The Relationship node has two modes - YES/NO decision mode and 1-to-3 ways mode.
-By double-clicking on the node, the popup box allows to choose which mode is more appropriate for the particular use.
+When double-clicking the node, a popup box allows to choose which mode is more appropriate for the particular case.

-The YES/NO decision mode is similar to the decision nodes in Flowcharts.
+The YES/NO decision mode is similar to the decision mode in Flowcharts.

-The 1-to-3 ways mode has one input that can be positioned at any of the four directions, and 3 outputs positioned on the remaining 3 corners:
+The 1-to-3 ways mode has one input that can be positioned at any of the four directions, and 3 outputs positioned at the remaining 3 corners:

-It is convenient to change the positions of the ends of the Relationship node when you want to modify the layout of the diagram:
+When you want to modify the layout of the diagram, it is convenient to change the positions of the ends of the Relationship node: